LucasVance/2100/accordion.md

 ### 3. The Deep Research Integration
 * **Rule:** Data is not decoration; it is ammunition.
 * **Implementation:** Level 3 content is not just a bibliography.
 It is active "Deep Research" that aggressively audits the current narrative.
-If we claim "Patents hurt innovation," we must provide the graph showing the stall in steam engine development during Watt's patent term.
+If we claim "Patents hurt innovation," we must definitively demonstrate that.